Justin-Tan/Justin-Tan.github.io/_posts/2020-09-12-Neural-Image-Compression.md

 Another alternative is to just use the 'straight-through estimator', where the gradients of the rounding operation are defined to be the identity: $$ \nabla \lfloor \*z \rceil \triangleq I$$ - in effect ignoring quantization during the backward pass.
 It appears that modern approaches, including the HiFIC paper [[1]](#1), use a mixed approach where the uniform noise channel is used to learn the prior probability model, but the straight-through estimator is used when $$\lfloor \*z \rceil $$ is passed as input to the generator.
 In either case, the end result is that the (approximated) gradients can flow freely backward, and the rate-distortion Lagrangian can be optimized using stochastic gradient-based methods.

-In the much-anticipated second part of this series, we'll draw an interesting connection between data compression and variational inference.
+In the (hypothetical) second part of this series, we'll draw an interesting connection between data compression and variational inference.

 ## References